clehner/smpl/README.md

 you can instead set the password by setting `SIMPLE_PASSCMD` to be a command that outputs the password, which **smpl** will then run as needed.

+## Todo

+- Implement initiating transfers to/from external accounts

 ## License
 MIT